‘Karen Karen’, is my artist’s name adopted 15 July 2016 (now celebrated as a half-birthday).

-Karen works with the processes of sculpture in response to both the formal and haptic properties of sculpture, as well as the context and experience of encountering the sculptural ‘object’ itself.
+I work with the processes of sculpture in response to both the formal, material and sensory properties of sculpture, as well as the context and experience of encountering sculpture itself.

-“When I develop work, the choices of material and process are initially linked to a desire to physically work with and interact with form and matter.
+In the studio as I develop work, the choices of material and process are initially linked to a desire to physically work with and interact with form and matter.
 As works evolve, they may reference histories or the context of site and engagement or half known/remembered things in the world.
 Works are allowed to develop language, interactions and potential choreographies which emerge instinctively over time.